IssabelAverina/PersonalProjects/README.md

 # Personal Projects
-These are a collection of data science projects i've made to increase my understanding in data science and machine learning.
+This is a collection of data science projects i've made to increase my understanding in data science and machine learning.

 ## Contents
 ### Deep Learning